HoodPanther/pythoncode/README.md

 	- investigation of which pairs of candidates are 'rivals', as defined by same-tweet mentions

 ### tweetExplore_fns.py
-- functions to support tweetExploreCandidates
+- functions to support tweetExplore.ipynb

 ### extraTwitterAnalyses.ipynb
 - notebook containing discarded/unused analyses

 ### tweetExplore_extrafns.py
-- functions that were unused in tweetExploreCandidates.ipynb
+- functions that were unused in tweetExplore.ipynb